 There are thousands of plug-ins available on the WordPress platform.
 And it can be hard to make up your mind about which ones are right for you.

 Worry not though, here’s the list of the most popular basic (and free) plug-ins you should install on your website:

 All in One SEO Pack – This is a neat SEO plug-in that will allow you to better position your website in the search engines like Google, Bing or Yahoo.
-It will let you pick keywords for which you want to rank and create excellent blog post descriptions to follow Google’s best practices.
-Another great SEO plug-in is Yeost so you may want to check it out as well.
+It will let you pick keywords for which you want to rank and write excellent blog post descriptions to follow Google’s best practices.
+Another great option is the Yeost SEO plugin so you may want to check it out as well.